justindoz/instacartSignify/README.md

 Make sure to compile and change local photo library path before utilizing the script.

-This script may be altered for otnher uses... too many options to name over github.
+This script may be altered for other uses... too many options to name over github.
 If you understand the logic, it may be easily altered within the script accordingly,